 Ever made it to the holiday destination of your dreams only to find you have cracked, flakey and dry skin?
 Air circulating in the flight cabin can cause dry skin.
 When flying, we recommend you drink plenty of water to keep the skin hydrated, avoid dehydrating alcohol and apply a decent moisturiser or even a hydrating facemask mid-flight.

 Detergents in shampoo, conditioner, washing up liquid and cleaning products can cause skin inflammation and allergic reactions.
 Detergents are responsible for lowering PH in the skin, making it more acidic and resulting in dry, inflamed skin.
 Make sure you use detergents with a higher PH to protect an alkaline environment to prevent dryness.

-Who would have thought that our modern day life would be wreaking such havoc with our skin.
+Who would have thought that our modern day life would be wreaking such havoc with our skin?
 If you try our top tips, you are sure to have beautiful looking skin.
-If you need any further help, why not try our SkinBase ™ Facial to ensure you skin is looking and feeling its best.
+If you need any further help, why not try our SkinBase ™ Facial to ensure your skin is looking and feeling its best.